What is the NERC-CIP standard?

-The NERC-CIP standard is the standard in cybersecurity applied by electricity companies in the US and that are responsible for the production and management of the electricity networks, the acronym corresponds to North America Electric Reliability Corporation, and CIP means Critical Infraestructure Protection, and its objective is to establish a set of specific requirements for the management of the safety of critical infrastructures linked to the production and management of the electricity networks.
+The NERC-CIP standard is the Cybersecurity standard applied by electricity companies in the USA and which are responsible for the production and management of electricity networks, the acronym corresponds to North America Electric Reliability Corporation, and CIP means Critical Infraestructure Protection, and its objective is to establish a set of specific requirements for the management of the safety of critical infrastructures linked to the production and management of the electricity networks.

 The management and production of electrical energy has evolved over the years in order to meet a growing demand with high levels of availability, which has implied the inclusion of new technology and control mechanisms, which although they have allowed to meet these needs, have introduced by the very nature of the technologies involved, weaknesses and vulnerabilities that must be properly managed in order to mitigate risks in these complex systems, which on the other hand are generally the target of sophisticated attacks by criminal groups and organizations.

-Initially this standard was developed in 2003 by NERC with the intention of creating a industrial safety standard for companies in the electricity sector, the initial version was named as NERC CSS ( Ciber Security Standards ), after successive improvements and evolutions the most current version is known as NERC-CIP, and although its It is North American origin, it is currently implanted in several Latin American countries such as Mexico, Colombia, Ecuador, Brazil, Chile and Peru.
+Initially this standard was developed in 2003 by NERC with the intention of creating a industrial safety standard for companies in the electricity sector, the initial version was named as NERC CSS ( Cyber Security Standards ), after successive improvements and evolutions the most current version is known as NERC-CIP, and although its origin is North American, it is currently implemented in several Latin American countries such as Mexico, Colombia, Ecuador, Brazil, Chile and Peru.

 Structure of the NERC-CIP standard

-This standard is currently composed of 12 standards that establish the security controls that must be applied for the protection of both critical infrastructures and information, personnel who manage facilities, management of security systems and recovery plans for assets and infrastructures that are considered critical.
+This standard is currently composed of 12 standards that establish the Security controls which must be applied for the Protection of both critical infrastructures as in relation to information, personnel who manage the facilities, management of security systems and recovery plans of assets and infrastructures that are considered critical.

 • CIP-002-5.1a BES (bulk electric system) Cyber System Categorization